 This information is current as of 11 May 2022 and will be updated if the Commonwealth Government or the ACT Government announce new measures or changes.

-In response to COVID-19 a number of temporary changes to the Residential Tenancies Act 1997 (the Act) were introduced on 2 September 2021 to support tenants impacted by COVID-19.
+In response to COVID-19, a number of temporary changes to the Residential Tenancies Act 1997 (the Act) were introduced on 2 September 2021.
 These changes have now ended, and the Act is operating as normal.

 In response to the ACT going into lockdown in August 2021, the ACT Government put in place emergency residential tenancy response measures through the Residential Tenancies (COVID-19 Emergency Response) Declaration 2021 (No 3) (the declaration) on